ank090/milage_prediction_fullstack/README.md

 Data link : https://archive.ics.uci.edu/ml/datasets/auto+mpg

 ## Inspiration
-I have used this dataset for practicing my exploratory analysis skills using Artificial Neural Network
+I have used this dataset for practicing my exploratory analysis skills using Regression.

 ### Pickle files are in static directory